PHIL 327: Topics in Political Philosophy

 PHIL 327: Topics in Political Philosophy: Capitalism, Socialism and Democracy

 How should we, as social beings, live together?
 This is the fundamental question of political philosophy.
 This course will address this question directly.
-Given the knowledge and resources that we have, what is the best form of society that we, in the United States today, might construct?
+Following the example of Plato, we will think about an Ideal Society.
+Specifically, we will ask, given the knowledge and resources that we possess, what is the best form of society that we, in the United States today, might construct?

 Virtually everyone would agree as to the basic political structure of our ideal society.
 It should be a democracy.
 Democracy has proven itself to be a durable and contagious ideal.
 The history of the past several centuries has witnessed a steady deepening of democracy to include all citizens of a society and a steady spread of democracy--at least as an ideal--throughout the world.

 There may be agreement about political structure, at least in broad outline, but there is no agreement about that other fundamental feature of a society--its economic structure.
-It is this disagreement that will serve as the focus of the course.
+It is this disagreement that will be the focus of this course.
 Should our economic structure remain capitalist?
-If so, what sort of capitalism--a conservative free-market economy that gives little scope for governmental intervention, or a more liberal version that would, among other things, allow the government to regulate the economy more and redistribute some of the income and wealth.
+If so, to what sort of capitalism should we aspire, a conservative free-market economy that gives keeps governmental intervention to a minimum, or a more liberal version that would, among other things, allow the government to regulate the economy more and significantly redistribute income and wealth.
 Or should we aim for something more drastic.
-Should we try to move beyond capitalism?
+Should we aim for a "green" economy that incorporates both capitalist and socialist structures.
+Or should we try to move beyond capitalism altogether?
 Does there exist an economically viable socialist alternative to capitalism, or has the socialist project been wholly discredited?
-If an economically viable alternative to capitalism does exist, is it worth struggling to bring it about?
+If an economically viable alternative to capitalism does exist, is it worth fighting for?

-To clarify the issues, we will read three books, each representing a contending view, conservative, liberal and socialist, respectively.
-The conservative position is represented by one of the most influential economists of the post-World-War-Two period.
-We will read his classic statement.
-The liberal position is articulated by the most influential political philosopher of the post-World-War Two period.
-We will read his most famous work.
-The socialist position will be set out by me.
-We will read and discuss Milton Friedman's Capitalism and Freedom, John Rawls's A Theory of Justice, and David Schweickart's After Capitalism.
+To clarify the issues, we will read three books and a set of articles, each representing a contending view: conservative, liberal, green and socialist.
+The conservative position is represented by the most influential economist of the post-World-War-Two period, Milton Friedman.
+We will read his classic statement, which is still, as you will see, highly relevant.
+The liberal position is represented by several figures, the philosopher John Rawls, the British philosopher/political scientist, Brian Barry and the economist James Galbraith.
+The green position will be represented by another classic text, E. F. Schumacher's Small is Beautiful.
+The socialist position will be set out in David Schweickart’s After Capitalism.

-These readings and discussions comprise the first two-thirds of the course.
-During the last third of the course, the class divides into groups, each of which draws up a blueprint for its own Ideal Society.
-The course culminates in a Great Debate, in which each group attempts to defend its vision against the alternatives.
+These readings will comprise the first two-thirds of the course.
+During the last third the class will divide into four groups, each of which will draw up a blueprint for its own Ideal Society, based (at least loosely) on one of the above perspectives.
+The course will culminate in a Great Debate, in which each group attempts to defend its vision against the alternatives.

 Thomas Wren